 Reducing carbon emissions

 Some tribes are helping to reduce CO2 emissions from energy end-use and infrastructure by integrating energy-efficient components and systems, including buildings, vehicles, appliances, and electric grid systems.
 Other tribes are cutting CO2 emissions from energy supply by promoting renewable energy sources, such as wind, solar, and bioenergy.
-The U.S. Department of Energy (DOE) is providing nationwide funding for a broad range of programs for energy research, development, and demonstration on tribal lands (see DOE Tribal Energy Program projects by state, year, technology, or project type).
+The U.S. Department of Energy (DOE) is providing nationwide funding for a broad range of programs for energy research, development, and demonstration on tribal lands (see DOE Tribal Energy Projects projects by state, year, technology, or project type).

 Carbon storage in land ecosystems, especially forests, has offset approximately 17 percent of annual U.S. fossil fuel emissions over the past several decades—but this carbon “sink” may not be sustainable.
 The persistence of these carbon sinks depends on the relative effects of several interacting factors, including: